mikelambert/dancedeets-monorepo/server/README.rst

 Then you need to download babel (the jsx->js converter), and run ./babel.sh to ensure our jsx files are processed correctly (and continuously).

-You can run:
+You can run a variety of commands from gulp:
-- ./nose.sh to run all of the included tests.
+- `gulp test` to run all of the included tests.
-- ./server.sh to run a local server
+- `gulp server:hot` to run a local server
-- ./deploy.sh to push to production
+- `gulp deployServer` to push to production

 If you are running the NLP classifier evaluations, you may want to setup re2 for speed.
 To do this, download/install from https://github.com/google/re2/